-As the night falls, the Basin comes to life with a cacophony of frog calls – the most audible wildlife in the Watagan mountains.
+As the night falls, the Wollombi Brook Creek at the Basin campground comes to life with a cacophony of frog calls – the most audible wildlife in the Watagan mountains.
 The stream that runs past the campsite is home to a variety of species.
 The most numerous and the most vocally dominant are Perron’s tree frogs (Litoria peronii).
 They can be found clinging to aquatic vegetation, sitting on the banks of the stream or on the trees growing along the creek.

 One of Sydney’s best-looking amphibians – Blue Mountains tree frog (Litoria citropa) can also be spotted near the creek.
-The reeds in the creek are a good place to look for the brightly colored Leaf green tree frog (Litoria phyllochroa), the miniature Eastern dwarf tree frog (Litoria fallax) and Bleating tree frog (Litoria dentate).
+The reeds in the creek are a good place to look for the brightly coloured Leaf green tree frog (Litoria phyllochroa), the miniature Eastern dwarf tree frog (Litoria fallax) and Bleating tree frog (Litoria dentate).

 Explorations further afield reveal even more amphibian diversity.
 The drive along Walkers Ridge road often turns up one of Australia’s largest frogs – Green tree frog (Litoria caerulea) – its barking call unmistakable in the night.